 Following a few difficult years with reduced sales and market value because of COVID-19, the Canadian fashion and apparel industry shows strong signs of recovery.
 The fashion and apparel industry is important to the Canadian economy, especially in areas such as Monreal and Toronto with large concentrations of fashion businesses.

-While Canadian companies are increasing their exports, 95% of clothes bought in Canada are imported, showing that there is potential for much more growth for Canadian companies on the domestic market.
+While Canadian companies are increasing their exports, around 90% of clothes bought in Canada are imported, showing that there is potential for much more growth for Canadian companies on the domestic market.

 Frequently Asked Questions